Honkai Impact 3rd: Gameplay

-Honkai Impact 3rd has players control a team of up to three characters, known as "Valkyries", in real-time combat against various enemies.
-During battle, players may freely move their character around the battlefield and switch between their three deployed Valkyries in real-time.
+Honkai Impact 3rd has players control a team of up to three characters, known as Valkyries, in real-time combat against various enemies.
+During battle, players may freely switch between characters and move around the battlefield.
 Each Valkyrie has unique attack, evasion, switch, and ultimate skills, as well as a type.
-The three types Mech, Biologic, and Psychic are based on a rock-paper-scissors-based system where types are advantaged and disadvantaged depending on both the enemy type and their own type.
-Additionally, the two types Quantum and Imaginary exist and are disadvantaged over each other, neutral towards the above three types, and advantaged over themselves.
+The three main types: Mecha, Biologic, and Psychic, are based on a rock-paper-scissors-based system, wherein types are advantaged and disadvantaged depending on both the enemy type and their own type.
+The two additional types, Quantum and Imaginary, are disadvantaged over each other, neutral towards the above three types, and advantaged over themselves.
+A third additional type, Stardust, is advantaged towards itself and neutral to all other types.
 Valkyrie stats and skills can be changed with various weapons and equipment, which can be improved by using in-game resources.
-New equipment (known as "Stigmata"), weapons, and Valkyries can obtained either through in-game crafting or through a gacha system.
+New equipment (known as Stigmata), weapons, and Valkyries can obtained either through in-game crafting or through a gacha system.

-Single-player game modes include the "Story" campaign, consisting of stages punctuated by dialogue in cutscenes and full motion videos (FMVs), "Chronicles", a series of brief side stories that explore Valkyries' backstories or other aspects of the world, and "Open World", allowing exploration of several large open-ended fields to gather materials and complete various challenge tasks, coupled with their own storylines.
+Single-player game modes include the Story campaign, consisting of stages punctuated by dialogue in cutscenes and full motion videos (FMVs); Chronicles, a series of brief side stories that explore Valkyries' backstories or other aspects of the world; and Open World, allowing exploration of several large open-ended fields to gather materials and complete various challenge tasks, coupled with their own storylines.

-The game features various multiplayer cooperative and competitive modes such as "Co-op Raid", where players team up to progress through several stages and obtain legendary weapons and related rewards; "Memorial Arena", where players compete against a set of bosses for the highest score across the server; and "Abyss", where players attempt to progress as far as possible through a gauntlet of battles to compete for high scores against others in a small group.
-Players are able to join groups of other players, called "Armadas", which allow for more opportunities for events and rewards.
+The game features various multiplayer cooperative and competitive modes, such as Memorial Arena, where players compete against a set of bosses for the highest score across the server; Abyss, where players attempt to progress as far as possible through a gauntlet of battles to compete for high scores against others in a small group, etc. Players are able to join groups of other players, called Armadas, which allow for more opportunities for events and rewards.
 Armadas allow for limited requesting of materials and resources from other players in the Armada.

-Outside of battles, Honkai Impact 3rd allows players to interact with the Valkyrie and Stigmata characters through the "Dorm" mode.
-Upon completing character specific tasks, different characters may be able to move into the dorms, whereupon new character information and dialogues between those characters can be seen.
+Outside of battles, Honkai Impact 3rd allows players to interact with the Valkyrie and Stigmata characters through the Dorm mode.
+Upon completing character-specific tasks, different characters may be able to move into the dorms, whereupon new character information and dialogues between those characters can be seen.
 Players can craft various pieces of furniture and design the layout of the dorm rooms to increase the "comfort" of the Valkyries and Stigmata therein.
 Greater comfort levels allow players to level up their dorm limits for more elaborate decoration.
 Players are able to visit and view each other's decorated dorm layouts.

 Secondary gameplay mechanics include various minigames incorporating bullet hell, platforming, and shoot 'em up elements that allow players to gather various crafting and experience materials.
 Limited-time seasonal events may also include gameplay styles such as dungeon crawling and battle royale which are not normally seen in the main gameplay modes.